 $As \ part \ of \ our \ continuing \ efforts \ to \ help \ prevent \ the \ spread \ of \ Coronavirus$ (COVID-19) throughout the Community, the following restrictions are in place for all funeral services and planning CONTACTING MEMORIAL SERVICES - Memorial Services and Cemeteries office open regular hours: 8:00AM-5:00PM Monday-Friday - Family may meet staff in office or cemetery FULL WAKE AND FUNERAL ARE PROVIDED AT FACILITIES - One (1) wake or funeral service per day at each facility: Memorial Hall and Xalychidom Piipaash - If a family chooses to keep loved one at the facility overnight, family allowed to stay with loved one - · Overnights in the facilities will be allowed - Families will be responsible for overseeing and running the kitchen during services to include the serving of food and removing personal items and leftover food after services.
-Day labor may not be - Nursery and family room will be open - Memorial Services will create and post funeral announcements, if requested by family - Wakes and/or overnight services are allowed at the homes - Facilities will be available to hold family meetings - Masks will be required, and if you are sick please stay home - Families can have services at churches, if they receive permission from churches CEMETERY SERVICES PROVIDED DURING - - Tent, tables, and chairs provided If family wishes to dig grave, tools available - Staff will assist with burial - · Handwashing station, hand sanitizer, and port-a-john available - Casket cart or table for urn - · No requirement for mask or social distancing at cemetery Please call Memorial Services at 480-278-7050 for any questions Continued from page 18 DEFAULT NOTICES judgment against you.
+Day labor may not be - Nursery and family room will be open - Memorial Services will create and post funeral announcements, if requested by family - Wakes and/or overnight services are allowed at the homes - Facilities will be available to hold family meetings - Masks will be required, and if you are sick please stay home - Families can have services at churches, if they receive permission from churches CEMETERY SERVICES PROVIDED DURING - Staff will assist with burial - Tent, tables, and chairs provided If family wishes to dig grave, tools available John Doe 1/XX/2011 John Doe 10/XX/2016 Jane Doe 12/XX/2019 TO: Unknown father named above.